jeffcap1/vite-presentation/slides/features.md

 - Vite bundles to production using a preconfigured version of Rollup
 - Uses Rollup instead of esbuild since it's more mature and feature rich
-- Http/2 and esm are stil ineffecient with multiple round trips to server
+- Http/2 and esm are still ineffecient with multiple round trips to server
 - Ensures website still works with new and old browsers
 - Enables tree shaking, lazy loading, and common chunks